 In a convection oven, the heat is distributed evenly all around the food.
 Professional cooks like convection ovens because they not only cook food evenly, but they cook it as much as 25 percent faster than a conventional oven.
 If you were used to cooking in a conventional oven and swapped it for a convection oven, you'll need to compensate for this faster cooking time.
 Cooking experts recommend that you check the food in the oven about 10 minutes before it's supposed to be done.
 Convection ovens also do not need to preheat like conventional ovens do.

 Despite this, convection ovens have their drawbacks, especially when it comes to baking.
-A convection oven can cook the outside of a cake faster than the middle.
+Most convection ovens have a "bake" or "thermal bake" mode which functions just like a conventional oven.
+When baking, it's sometimes best to turn off the convection fan because convection can cook the outside of a cake faster than the middle.
 The difference in bake times can be so pronounced that the top of the cake could flop over, and the entire cake could dry out before it’s done.
 Some bakers know how to operate the fans so this doesn’t happen, but a ruined cake or two for a regular cook might make them keep the fans off completely and revert to a conventional oven.
 This is why experts recommend that a convection oven have an option to keep the fan off.

 Convection ovens should also have variable fan speeds.
 A high speed is good for roasts, and a low speed is good for cookies and for dehydrating foods.